 North Carolina Division of Employment Security may accept applications for Disaster Unemployment (DUA) as a result of a Presidential Disaster Declaration for workers who lost their jobs and self-employment individuals who have been unable to work due to a disaster.

 Please refer to www.fema.gov/ for the most up to date information for this or a future federal disaster in your area.

 Please call 1-866-795-8877, toll free, with any questions regarding your DUA Claim and visit https://des.nc.gov/des to get started on your application.

 Q 2.17 – I had damages to my farm or ranch.
 Can FEMA help me?

 If you sustained damages to your home or personal property, you should apply with FEMA for assistance.
 If you had damages to your crops, livestock, farm equipment, barns, dairy, or something similar, you should contact your local Farm Services Agency office to inquire about the USDA’s disaster assistance program.
 The North Carolina Farm Service Agency is available at: https://www.fsa.usda.govstate-offices/North Carolina/.

 FEMA does not offer grant assistance to businesses and farmers, but does act as a referral agency.
-FEMA may also maintain a list of additional referral resources for business owners and farmers that can be access at FEMA.gov/disasters and selecting your state, or by calling the FEMA Helpline (1-800-621-3362).
-Additional information is available at: https://www.fema.gov/what-do-if-your-business-or-farm-was-damaged.
+FEMA may also maintain a list of additional referral resources for business owners and farmers that can be access at www.FEMA.gov/disasters/ and selecting your state, or by calling the FEMA Helpline (1-800-621-3362).
+Additional information is available at this link.

 2.2.5 – Inspections